egorbronnikov/egorbronnikov.github.io/_pages/contact.md

 social: true  # includes social icons at the bottom of the page
 ---

-Please see my contact details below and feel free to reach out.
+Please feel free to contact me.

+You can do so by sending an email either to [Gmail](mailto:e.v.bronnikov@gmail.com) (preferable option) or [university mail](mailto:e.bronnikov@tilburguniversity.edu).

+Find other details below.